k-atwhite/k-atwhite/README.md

 ### My name is Kat White!

 I am pressently a Mod 2 Front End student at [Turing School of Software and Design](https://github.com/turingschool).

-- 🔭 I’m currently working on understanding array prototype iterators
+- 🔭 I’m currently working on... understanding array prototype iterators
-- 🌱 I’m currently learning about apis
+- 🌱 I’m currently learning about...
+APIs!
-- 👯 I’m looking to collaborate on non-profit mapping and GIS projects
+- 👯 I’m looking to collaborate on... non-profit mapping and GIS projects
 - 😄 Pronouns: She/Her
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ...